ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * 'stale_node_ids' MUST be supported.

-When the conditional parameters defined in {{Section 8 of RFC9594}} are used with this application profile, a Client must, should or may support them as specified below (REQ30).
+When the conditional parameters defined in {{Section 8 of RFC9594}} are used with this application profile, a Client must, should, or may support them as specified below (REQ30).

 * 'client_cred' and 'client_cred_verify'.
 A Client that has an own authentication credential to use in a group MUST support these parameters.